Bank employees rob $1.4 million from their own bank

 The country escaped blacklisting in June 2014 after rushing through the last-minute laws to crack down on criminal use of its banks.
 Afghanistan’s eleventh-hour legislating saved it from the blacklist; however, FATF warned Kabul to improve its banking laws

-With a cost of more than Afs 27,449,000 eleven sub-projects of National Solidarity Program (NSP) of the Ministry of Rural
+With a cost of 16 million AFN, 15 projects of the National Solidarity Program of the Ministry of Rural Rehabilitation